|

 The remains of the settlement |

-Photos don’t capture the starkness of this place.
+Photos simply can't capture the starkness, the remoteness of this place.
 It has been lashed by storms for centuries, millennia.
-The people who once lived here seemed to rely heavily on the walrus using their hides/skins for many things and even their intestines as waterproof covers in their kayaks (we saw similar things in eastern Siberia many years ago).
+The people who once lived here seemed to rely heavily on the walrus using their hides for many things and even the intestines as waterproof covers in their kayaks (we saw similar things in eastern Siberia many years ago).

 |